UK Government Releases Papers on Former Prince Andrew's Trade Envoy Appointment

 1-Minute Brief

-The release of documents sheds light on the decision-making and vetting process behind Andrew Mountbatten-Windsor's appointment as UK trade envoy.
+The release of confidential documents sheds light on the process and influences behind Andrew Mountbatten-Windsor's appointment as UK trade envoy.

 Key Facts